TalMaIka/PSMPAssistant/README.md

 ```
 ![Example-String](https://i.imgur.com/5lPEP5c.png)

+Certainly!
+Here's the updated list of features and the modified script with the new features included:

 ## Features

 - **Compatibility Validation:** Ensures that the installed PSMP version is compatible with the detected Linux distribution.